16 Macros

 ---|---|

-Disable macros without notification | Choose this option if you don’t want to allowmacros.
-All macros in documents are disabled, as well as the security alerts about macros.
-Documents that contain macros that you do trust can be saved in a trusted location.
-Documents in trusted locations are executed without control by the security system. |
+Disable macros without notification | Choose this option if you do not want to allow macros.
+All macros in documents are disabled, along with security alerts about macros.
+Documents containing macros that you trust can be saved in a trusted location; documents in trusted locations run without security checks. |

-Disable macros with notification | This is the default setting and the best choice.
-With this setting you will receive a security alert where you can choose whether or not to run macros. |
+Disable macros with notification | This is the default setting and generally the best choice.
+With this setting, you will receive a security alert allowing you to choose whether or not to run macros on a case-by-case basis. |

-Disable macros except digitally signed macros | The creator of a macro can digitally sign it.
-If you then mark this creator as a trusted authority, the macro will be executed without warnings.
+Disable macros except digitally signed macros | A macro creator can digitally sign a macro.
+If you designate this creator as a trusted publisher, their signed macros will run without warnings.
 All unsigned macros will be disabled without notification. |

-Enable all macros | Choose this option if you want to run all macros.
-This option is not recommended because it will no longer protect you against malicious macros. |
+Enable all macros (not recommended) | Choose this option if you want to run all macros.
+This option is not recommended because it leaves your computer vulnerable to potentially malicious code. |

-16.3 Recording macros
+16.3 Recording Macros

 Macro name